 Detecting fillings is also the same for both algorithms: the system searches for messages with a sequential increase in the fuel level sensor readings.
 However, the mileage-based algorithm calculates fuel fillings during stops by only two points (fuel level at the end of the previous movement interval and at the beginning of the next one), without analyzing all messages for the given interval.

-Thefts are detected using different methods:
+Drain are detected using different methods:

-- The mileage-based algorithm detects the theft during parking by two points (fuel level at the end of the previous movement interval and at the beginning of the next one), without analyzing all messages for the given interval.
+- The mileage-based algorithm detects the drain during parking by two points (fuel level at the end of the previous movement interval and at the beginning of the next one), without analyzing all messages for the given interval.

 - The time-based algorithm compares the actual consumption according to the fuel level sensor with the expected consumption determined by the mathematical model.